 The short answer to zero trust certification and standards is that there aren’t any.
 The National Institute of Standards and Technology (NIST), founded in 1901 and now part of the U.S. Department of Commerce, provides technology, measurement, and standards information for the U.S. Its goal is to increase technology competitiveness.

 NIST creates standards for communications, technology, and cybersecurity practices.
 The group has not yet created standards or certification for zero trust, but it has created a Special Publication (SP) discussing ZT’s architecture goals.

-The paper’s abstract describes zero trust this way: “Zero trust is a term for an evolving set of cybersecurity paradigms that move defences from static, network-based perimeters to focus on users, assets, and resources.”
+The paper’s abstract describes zero trust this way: “Zero trust is a term for an evolving set of cybersecurity paradigms that move defenses from static, network-based perimeters to focus on users, assets, and resources.”
 The document goes on to describe the zero-trust approach in depth.

 There is some confusion in the cybersecurity world about what ZT is.
 Some vendors are taking advantage of the confusion to sell products tagged as ZT products.
 For the uninformed, this can lead to the misunderstanding that ZT is product-based.

 ZT is not about particular products, although new and legacy products can be building blocks for ZT architecture.
 ZT is a revolutionary approach to cybersecurity.
-It stands firmly in the reality of how organisations and workers connect and work together today.
+It stands firmly in the reality of how organizations and workers connect and work together today.

 Moving toward zero trust